Monégasque Revolution: Post-Revolution

-On 5 January 1911, a new constitution was promulgated.
+On 5 January 1911, a new constitution was passed.
+Later that year, the National Council held its first session.
 Nevertheless, Prince Albert I still wielded considerable power and suspended the constitution during World War I. After Prince Albert I's death in 1922, The New York Times published a 1921 interview with him on the process and his views on the need for the 1911 revolution.